 where $\tilde{\alpha}_{ij}$ are the self-attention scores computed by the softmax function:

 where $W_{Q}$, $W_{K}$, $W_{V}$ are learnable weights, and $d_{k}$ is the dimension of the key vectors.
-The final output of the Multimodal Transformer Encoder layer is fed into $f_{T}^{Dec}$ to generate the target translation.
-In this paper, we adopt the Multimodal Transformer as the base architecture of our model.
+The final output of the Multimodal Transformer Encoder is subsequently fed into $f_{T}^{Dec}$ to generate the target translation.

-\textbf{Latent Diffusion Model.} Latent Diffusion Model (LDM) \cite{rombach2022highresolutionimagesynthesislatent} is a text-to-image generation model based on the diffusion process, which models data distribution in a low-dimensional latent space to generate high-quality images.
-LDM has demonstrated its strong generative capabilities through its outstanding performance in tasks such as video generation \cite{ma2024lattelatentdiffusiontransformer}, image restoration \cite{takagi2023high}, and prompt engineering \cite{rombach2022textguidedsynthesisartisticimages}.
+\textbf{Latent Diffusion Model.} Latent Diffusion Model (LDM) \cite{rombach2022high} is a text-to-image generation model based on the diffusion process, which models data distribution in a low-dimensional latent space to generate high-quality images.
 Given the high accuracy requirements for machine translation in MMT tasks, we adopted the Stable Diffusion model, which is based on the latent diffusion model.
 The model is composed of a VAE, a U-Net, and a CLIP text encoder.

-The training process of Stable Diffusion consists of a forward diffusion process and a reverse denoising process.
-In the forward process, the VAE encoder projects the input image from pixel space into low-dimensional latent space, obtaining its latent representation.
-Subsequently, Gaussian noise is progressively added to the latent representation via the diffusion process, simulating the transition of data from its original distribution to a noise distribution.
-This process is controlled by timesteps, with each step corresponding to a different level of noise perturbation.
-In the denoising process, the U-Net model, with shared parameters, is iteratively applied to remove noise from the latent representation.
-At this stage, U-Net is conditioned on the feature representation of the text description by the CLIP text encoder, and the text information is integrated into the process of image generation through the cross-attention mechanism.
-Finally, the VAE decoder generates a reconstructed image that matches the text description based on the denoised latent representation.
-In our proposed method, a pre-trained stable diffusion model is used to generate a reconstructed image of the source sentence.
+The training of Stable Diffusion involves a forward diffusion process and a reverse denoising process.
+In the forward phase, the VAE encoder projects the input image from pixel space into a low-dimensional latent space to obtain a latent representation, to which Gaussian noise is progressively added.
+In the reverse phase, a U-Net with shared parameters is iteratively applied to remove noise.
+Crucially, the U-Net is conditioned on the text description via the CLIP text encoder, integrating semantic information through cross-attention.
+Finally, the VAE decoder reconstructs the image from the denoised latent representation.
+We utilize a pre-trained Stable Diffusion model to generate reconstructed images of the source sentences.